rhitvik/36V-10A_High_Power_Motor_Driver/README.md

 * Please think thru success criteria of above in a real-world scenario and adjust/optimize accordingly.

 ## Circuit
+###P-Channel
-P-Channel MOSFET: AO4421 | MOSFET P-CH 60V 6.2A 8SOIC
+MOSFET: AO4421 | MOSFET P-CH 60V 6.2A 8SOIC

 Hence 2 used in parallel to increase the current sourcing capability to the motor.
 Also, using 2 MOSFETs in parallel reduces the heating effects as well as drain-source ESR resistance.
 Zener diodes NZ9F10VT5G used to maintain Vgs = 10 V for minimum Drain-Source Resistance, each driven by BC846BLT3G transistor.
 This is where we apply the PWM pulse.

+###N-Channel
-N-Channel MOSFET: HUF76609D3ST | MOSFET N-CH 100V 10A DPAK
+MOSFET: HUF76609D3ST | MOSFET N-CH 100V 10A DPAK
 Used 1 to sink the rated current coming from the motor.
 Totem pole arrangement (MMBT3904 and MMBT3906) for driving this transistor used.
 Resistor configuration a max passage of 50 mA while driving the MOSFET with Vgs = 10 V for minimum Drain-Source Resistance.
 MBR1560SRT Schottky diodes used for commutation-spike protection and freewheeling purposes.

+### Reverse Polarity Protection
 STD35P6LLF6, P-channel MOSFET employed for reverse polarity protection and Schottky BZT52C117F keeps its Rds minimized.

+### Linear Regulator
 BD750L5FP-CE2 IC REG LINEAR 5V 500MA TO252-3 to power the microcontroller.
 Zener MMSZ5V1T1G to ensure that heavy spikes do not destroy the transistor gates/PWM  pins.